shoggoth/ExplodeFight/README.md

 - Make this build on TVOS as well.
 Look at the button class and get the focus rings to work.
 The frameworks will have to have new targets as well.

 ### Completed Tasks
+- Decide if we need to calculate the distances like the DemoBots does, leave it as a callable function outside the init for now. (moved to BaseSKScene).
 - SKLabelNode replacement with sprite or tilemap optimisations.
 - Make move, fire and possibly render components.
 - Check if the player entity can be given an agent in the editor.
 (Causes scene to be unable to load Xcode 12.4)